oppia/oppia-web-developer-docs/Lighthouse-Tests.md

 - Click the "Generate report" or "Run audits" button
 - After the test completes, Lighthouse will generate a detailed report with various sections, including accessibility.

-**3. Read report and learn how to fix the problem:** Click on the accessibility tab in the report to see which elements are failing.
+**3. Read the report and learn how to fix the problem:** Click on the accessibility tab in the report to see which elements are failing.
 ![image](images/lighthouse-test-score.png)

-**4. Find the failing element and Apply the fix:** Lighthouse often suggests possible solutions and provides additional resources for fixing the issues.
+**4. Find the failing element and apply the fix:** Lighthouse often suggests possible solutions and provides additional resources for fixing the issues.

 **5. Re-run the Lighthouse tests after making the changes to ensure the issues are successfully addressed.**